-Trinity Care is the name of our in-hours and out of hours triage service.
+Trinity Care is the name of our in-hours triage service.
 The service is available offering advice between 8.00am and 6.00pm Monday - Friday and 9.00am - 3.00pm Saturdays, Sundays and Bank Holidays.
 It is run from Trinity Medical Centre and covers patients registered at Warrengate Medical Centre, Maybush Medical Centre, Grove Surgery, Almshouse Surgery, Eastmoor Surgery and King Street Health Centre.

-During the day anyone asking for a same day appointment may be placed on the triage list to be called back by experienced triage nurses who will access your medical records, ask questions about your concerns to find out more about your illness or problem, and then make an assessment of your symptoms and will determine the most appropriate care for you.
+During the day anyone asking for a same day appointment may be placed on the triage list to be called back by fully trained experienced triage nurses who will access your medical records, ask questions about your concerns to find out more about your illness or problem, and then make an assessment of your symptoms to determine the most appropriate care for you.
 This may be a same day appointment with a GP, an appointment with a mental health nurse, an assessment by a physiotherapist, or you may be asked to visit a local pharmacy.
 Sometimes the nurses may suggest that you take some over the counter remedies and call back if your symptoms worsen or do not improve.

 Please visit www.trinitycarewf.org.uk for further information.

 GP CARE WAKEFIELD (evenings, weekends and bank holidays)

 ** NEW SERVICE starting 5th September 2017 **